 Alpacas are widely used in America with children on the Autistic Spectrum.
 Students work with the alpaca on a one-to-one basis to guide him through obstacle and agility exercises.
 To accomplish the task the alpaca and the student need to build a relationship of trust, this helps to encourage social development.
-Our three alpacas are halter trained and we hope that our students will be able to work with them once they’ve had time to settle in their new surroundings.
+Our three alpacas are halter trained and students have the opportunity to walk them as well as care for them.